-• PG&E delivered 115 kV of power to TPSS-2 for the first time on August 27, 2022.
+PG&E delivered 115 kV of power to TPSS-2 for the first time on August 27, 2022.
 Testing and commissioning of high-voltage equipment continues in Segment 4 and sectionalization tests have been completed.
 The short-circuit test on November 4 was unsuccessful and a thorough review of the TPS was initiated to identify the root cause of the failure.
 A short-circuit re-test was performed on February 4, 2023, and was unsuccessful.
 Investigations have shown that there were conflicting drawings being used to install the equipment which resulted in the February test failure.
 A major effort is underway to address this problem.
 Another short-circuit re-test was conducted on May 20-21, 2023, and was only partially successful when the breaker tripped as designed but did not reclose.
 Other unplanned breakers also tripped during the test.
-New investigations are underway to identify and resolve the most recent problems.
-Live wire testing on the main tracks in Segment 4 will not proceed until a fully compliant short-circuit test is accomplished.
+Investigations continue with suppliers to identify and resolve the most recent problems.
+Discussions between JPB and BBII concluded that live wire testing on the main tracks in Segment 4 could safely proceed because the breakers tripped as intended.
+Live wire testing is underway on the main tracks in Segment 4 but only during periods when no other trains are running.
+Shortcircuit retesting will be performed following the successful completion of Milestone 1 when both Segments 4 and 3 are electrified, expected to be in October 2023.